Seba272/seba272.github.io/index.md

 Since September 2023, I am taking a break from the academic career.

 If you want to know more about me, here is my [CV](/assets/pdf/SebastianoNicolussiGolo-CurriculumVitae.pdf).
-If you want to contact me, you can write me an email to <sebastiano.s.nicolussi-golo@jyu.fi>.
+If you want to contact me, you can write me an email to <sebastiano2.72@gmail.com>.
 My ORCID ID is: [0000-0002-3773-6471](http://orcid.org/0000-0002-3773-6471).

 ----